LHerskind/ArbSwapper/README.md

 Both `_borrow` and `_pay` will be indexes in the sUSD pool on curve, meaning that 0 is DAI, 1 USDC, 2 USDT and 3 sUSD.
 The `_borrowAmount` is then to be specified following the number of decimals for the `_borrow` token.

 The `_profiteer` is the one who should receive the profit.
+We define it seperately hence we can then use a hotwallet with little funds to call the function but transfer any profits to a cold-wallet.

 * **DAI**: index 0 in curve, 18 decimals at `0x6B175474E89094C44Da98b954EedeAC495271d0F`
 * **USDC**: index 1 in curve, 6 decimals at `0xA0b86991c6218b36c1d19D4a2e9Eb0cE3606eB48`